kwilkins/dnd/west-marches/down-time-actions.md

 * Will completely identify magical artifacts for 75gp.(level 1)
   * Will not reveal curses.
 * Can strip magic essence out of an object, which destroys the object.(level 2)
-  * Cursed items will behave...unpredictable.
+  * Cursed items will behave...unpredictably.

 Improve this feature to level 3 to gain the following options:
 * Will completely identify magical artifacts for free.